 The Clark-Halliston House is located at the corner of Rhuland Street and South Park Street in Halifax.
 The building occupies the northern portion of the lot with the southern portion used for parking.
 The main entrance of the building faces South Park Street with a secondary entrance on Rhuland Street.

-The current owner is proposing to construct a three-storey, six-unit addition on the south portion of the property where the parking is currently located.
+The current owner is proposing to construct a two and a half-storey, six-unit addition on the south portion of the property where the parking is currently located.
 The addition will be joined to the existing building by an enclosed stairway.
 If approved, the heritage building will be conserved and rehabilitated.
 The only part of the building that is proposed to be altered is a Stairwell tower constructed in 1994 on the south side of the building.

 The application is being considered under Policy 6.8 of the Halifax Municipal Planning Strategy.
 This policy allows registered heritage properties to be redeveloped to a use or form beyond what is permitted by the underlying zone in order to encourage the rehabilitation and preservation of the heritage building.
 Any proposals considered under this policy must retain the heritage value of the existing property and must be reasonably consistent with all other relevant municipal planning policies.